Xaviar-Cordova/NETWORK-new-office-build-configuration/README.md

 see video for [complete layer 2 setup](https://www.linkedin.com/posts/xaviar-cordova_ccnp-lab-1-part-1-layer-2-in-this-project-activity-7049029223138684928-3dPh?)

 Let's now began with IP routing &services.
 As a GNS3’s VM, technically our gateway of last resort is our home network that act as a WAN as we’ll enable NAT overload that'll keep our network separate.
-This site is one of many,which after setting up OSPF & assigning it under area 5 it'll allow all current and future locations to ability to learn & reach it later.
+This site is one of many, which after setting up OSPF & assigning it under area 5 it'll allow all current and future locations to ability to learn & reach it later.
 Once we set the ACL rule & specify the in/outgress interfaces for NATing, We’ll setup a standby router using VRRP so in case a router fails, the other one will take control.
 We want the OSPF to use router 1 as the default best path so we changed the metric for the standby (in this case since we're not connected to an ABR we're pretending it'll process on it).
 We wanted a Window server to hand out DHCP leases, so we set the Helper address to 10.0.3.254 right after enabling the sub-interfaces for the VLANs.